wanyuac/GeneMates/README.md

 GeneMates is an R package implementing a network approach to identify horizontal gene co-transfer (HGcoT) between bacteria using whole-genome sequencing (WGS) data.
 It is particularly useful for investigating intra-species HGcoT, where presence-absence status of acquired genes is usually confounded by bacterial population structure due to clonal reproduction.

+**Tutorial**

+This project's [wiki](https://github.com/wanyuac/GeneMates/wiki) provides users with a series of tutorials on how to use GeneMates to investigate HGcoT, while the current README page aims to introduce installation, structure, inputs and the primary output of this package.
+The wiki will be gradually updated and users may send us requests via [Issues](https://github.com/wanyuac/GeneMates/issues).

 **Citation**

 Since our article for this package is under preparation, the package and helper tools should be used with caution.
 Please cite this repository if you use our tool:

-**Y. Wan, R.R.
+- **Y. Wan, R.R.
 Wick, J. Zobel, M. Inouye, D. Ingle, K.E.
-Holt**, GeneMates: an R package detecting horizontal co-transfer of bacterial genes, GitHub: github.com/wanyuac/GeneMates, 2018.
+Holt**, GeneMates: an R package detecting horizontal co-transfer of bacterial genes, GitHub: github.com/wanyuac/GeneMates, 2019.

-This project is supported by the Department of Biochemistry and Molecular Biology, University of Melbourne.
+This project is supported by the Department of Biochemistry and Molecular Biology, University of Melbourne, Australia.

 ## Table of Contents